Social media link reveals Joe Salatin a climate change denier

 RESPONSES TO Nick Rose’s Facebook link to an article revealing regenerative agriculture hero — Joel Salatin of Polyfaces farm in the US — to be a climate change denier has elicited responses citing concerns over his social, political and religious attitudes.

-Nick set up the Australian food advocacy organisation, Sustain, and previously worked with the Australian Food Sovereignty Alliance (clarification: so did the author).
+Nick set up the Australian food advocacy organisation, Sustain: The Australian Food Network, and previously worked with the Australian Food Sovereignty Alliance (clarification: so did the author).
 He is now a lecturer in food systems at a Melbourne tertiary institution.